-At Progressive Crane and FHS, Inc. we have over 40 years of collective experience quoting, designing, and installing overhead crane projects for customers in all types of industries.
+At Mazzella, we have over 50 years of experience quoting, designing, and installing overhead crane projects for customers in all types of industries.
 If you’re just starting your research, we understand that the process of buying and installing an overhead crane in your facility can seem somewhat overwhelming.

 To make sure that you get the right type of overhead crane for your business, you should be ready to address the following information when you contact an overhead crane manufacturer to bid on your project: